palewire/first-python-notebook/docs/_build_html/_sources/git/index.rst.txt

 That will instruct git to initialize a new repository in your current folder, which is represented by the period.

 If this is your first time using git, you should configure git with your name and email.
 This will ensure that your work is properly logged by the respository's history file.
-Like the init a command above, this is something that only needs to be done once.
+Like the init command above, this is something that only needs to be done once.

 .. code-block:: bash